sei-international/leap-weap-integration/README.md

 - Go to the [LEAP](https://leap.sei.org/default.asp?action=download) download page, log in, download **LEAP** and **NEMO**, and install both of them.

 After NEMO has been installed,
-- Go to the [Macro](https://sei-international.github.io/LEAPMacro.jl/stable/installation/) installation page and follow the instructions (ArgParser package required).
+- Go to the [Macro](https://sei-international.github.io/LEAPMacro.jl/stable/installation/) installation page and follow the instructions
-- Note: You may need to revert to an earlier version of CSV (f.e. version 10.4), this can be done by running `add CSV@0.10.4` in Julia
+  - If needed, revert to an earlier version (version 10.4) of the `CSV` Julia package, which Macro requires:
+    1. Open a Julia prompt
+    2. Press the `]` key to start the package manager
+    3. Type `add CSV@0.10.4` and press enter to install version 10.4
+- To run the integration program, add the `ArgParse` Julia package:
+  1. Open a Julia prompt
+  2. Press the `]` key to start the package manager
+  3. Type `add ArgParse` and press enter

 ### Installing the integration program
 The integration program, with configuration scripts and translations, is available as a ZIP file.
 It is included as part of a release of the integration software on this site.
 Download the most recent ZIP file and unzip it in a convenient location on your computer.